Ho’omaluhia Botanical Garden Travel Guide

 Things to Do

-In addition to strolling through Ho’omaluhia and enjoying the plants, there are a few activities you can partake in while you’re there.
+In addition to strolling through Ho’omaluhia and enjoying the flora, there are a few activities you can partake in while you’re there.

 If you’re visiting on a weekend, the garden has catch and release fishing from 10 a.m. to 2 p.m.
 Saturday and Sunday in the reservoir.